For years now I have had a pre-Passover ritual: I drink one last beer before the holiday starts.

 Usually I just put a bottle aside as we’re cleaning the house in preparation for the holiday, and I make it the last grainy thing to toss out—and I toss it right down my throat.

 But this year we celebrated Passover in New York City, and in the apartment where we stayed the only beer was a can of Bud Light, which doesn’t have enough beer flavor to last me through the eight day holiday.
-Actually, it hasn’t any flavor at all.
+Actually, it doesn't have any flavor at all.

 I asked Naomi to join me on my quest for a local bar and a last beer and she was game.
 Usually on the first night of Passover we are home, and I am so busy cooking I won’t see her until the seder starts.
 Now we had a moment to enter the holiday peacefully, together.